willgebhardt/ngc-sim-lib/docs/compartments.md

 ## Technical Information

-The follow sections are devoted to explication of more technical information regarding how a compartment functions with in the broader scope of ngcsimlib and, furthermore, to explain how to leverage this information.
+The follow sections are devoted to explication of more technical information regarding how a compartment functions with in the broader scope of NGC-Sim-Lib and, furthermore, to explain how to leverage this information.

 ### How Data is Stored (Within a Model Context)